JakobBruenker/monadic-bang/README.md

 - Since the plugin modifies the source code, the location info in error messages might look a bit strange, since it contains the desugared version.
 This shouldn't be an issue if you use HLS or another tool to highlight errors within your editor.
 - HLint currently does not work with this plugin (HLint will show you a parse error if you try to use `!`.)
 - If there are fatal parse errors in the source code, unfortunately each `!` will also be highlighted as a parse error.
 This is unavoidable at the moment, since the plugin can only intercept those messages if the module is otherwise successfully parsed.
-- Plugins like this cannot affect GHCi
+- Plugins like this cannot be used inside of GHCi at this time (however, you can load modules that use it into GHCi).
 - Arguably this makes `do`-desugaring slightly more confusing - e.g., compare the following:

   ```haskell